-106. Firms should have in place separate risk management and control functions - notably risk management, finance and internal audit - to the extent warranted by the nature, scale and complexity of their business.
-The PRA will expect these functions to support and challenge the management of risks firm-wide, by expressing views within the firm on the appropriateness of the level of risk being run and the adequacy and integrity of the associated governance, risk management and financial and other control arrangements.
+107. Firms should have in place separate risk management and control functions - notably risk management, finance and internal audit - to the extent warranted by the nature, scale and complexity of their business.
+The PRA expects these functions to support and challenge the management of risks firm-wide, by expressing views within the firm on the appropriateness of the level of risk being run and the adequacy and integrity of the associated governance, risk management and financial and other control arrangements.

-107. To the extent warranted by the nature, scale and complexity of the business, the PRA will expect these functions to be independent of a firm's revenue-generating functions, and to possess sufficient authority to offer robust challenge to the business.
-This will require these functions to be adequately resourced, to have a good understanding of the business, and to be headed by individuals at senior level who are willing and able to voice concerns effectively.
+108. To the extent warranted by the nature, scale and complexity of the business, the PRA expects these functions to be independent of a firm's revenue-generating functions, and to possess sufficient authority to offer robust challenge to the business.
+This requires these functions to be adequately resourced, to have a good understanding of the business, and to be headed by individuals at senior level who are willing and able to voice concerns effectively.

-108. An effective risk management function will ensure that material risk issues receive sufficient attention from the firm's senior management and board.
+109. An effective risk management function ensures that material risk issues receive sufficient attention from the firm's senior management and board.

-109. A firm's finance function - which is responsible for the firm's official books and records - should deliver an accurate understanding of the firm's financial position, including through the effective challenge of Front Office valuations.
+110. A firm's finance function - which is responsible for the firm's official books and records - should deliver an accurate understanding of the firm's financial position, including through the effective challenge of Front Office valuations.

-110. Internal audit should provide independent assurance over firms' internal controls, risk management and governance.
+111. Internal audit should provide independent assurance over firms' internal controls, risk management and governance.
 And, in the absence of an internal audit function, there should be a review performed by an independent third party.
-The PRA will work closely with professional bodies for internal auditors to develop a code that sets out expectations for the internal audit function of firms.
+The PRA is working closely with professional bodies for internal auditors to develop a code that sets out expectations for the internal audit function of firms.

-111. Senior management and the board should hear and heed the views of these functions.
-This will mean that they require access to the board and (where a firm has them) the board's Risk and Audit Committees, which should oversee the functions to ensure their independence and effectiveness.
+112. Senior management and the board should hear and heed the views of these functions.
+This means that they require access to the board and (where a firm has them) the board's Risk and Audit Committees, which should oversee these functions to ensure their independence and effectiveness.